VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 1.8.4 =

+-Add: Some Monero Ocean explanations about earnings.

 = 1.8.3 =

 -Add: [Gamipress](https://wordpress.org/plugins/gamipress/) support in [vyps-pe] which is basically the same except you need outputid (as the GamiPress slug name) since GamiPress may have one that more point [vyps-pe firstid=3 firstamount=1000 outputid=gamiyen outputamount=100 gamipress=true]